Toorak Gardens, South Australia: Geography

-Attractions
+Facilities and attractions

+Burnside Hospital, which was converted from the grand mansion Attunga in 1949, is Burnside's only hospital.
+It is a private hospital.

 While Toorak Gardens is a small mainly residential suburb, there are several attractions of note.
 The only shopping inside the suburb is at the Greenhill Rd / Portrush Rd corner, where there is a small precinct of shops.
 This is popular because of its close proximity to Burnside Village (i.e. Burnside village is in the other side of Greenhill Road).
 One of the most popular places is the Trak Cinema–this is a small cinema which is well known for its arthouse screenings, but it also shows mainstream releases.
 A restaurant, Grimaldi's, is situated in the same group of shops and is popular with locals and visitors.

-The only park in the suburb is Fergusson Square (named after the Fergusson family), which was developed by Mrs Ivy Laver shortly after World War I. The Anglican Church of St Theodore is located on the corner of Prescott Terrace and Swaine Avenue.
+The only park in the suburb is Fergusson Square (named after the Fergusson family), which was developed by Ivy Laver shortly after World War I.

+The Anglican Church of St Theodore is located on the corner of Prescott Terrace and Swaine Avenue.
 It was originally established in what is now the Rose Park Primary School, and then moved to the current site.

 The Toorak Burnside Bowling Club Inc, surrounded on three sides by Grant Ave, Alexandra Ave and Giles St, has two greens and up to four weekly competitions.
-The not-for-profit Burnside War Memorial Hospital is located in the north-east of the suburb and is the only community hospital in the City of Burnside.
-This hospital started operation in 1949 with 21 patients, in a local "house" offered for the purpose by Otto Georg Ludwig von Rieben.

-Politics
+Governance

 Toorak Gardens is part of the state electoral district of Bragg, which has been held since 2002 by Liberal MP and current South Australian Attorney-General Vickie Chapman.
 In federal politics, the suburb is now part of the division of Sturt, which has been represented by James Stevens since 2019.
 As Toorak Gardens does not have a booth at state or federal level, the results shown are from the Rose Park Primary School polling booth in nearby Rose Park.

 At local government level, Toorak Gardens is part of the City of Burnside, and falls within the Rose Park and Toorak Gardens ward.